RobotLocomotion/drake/drake/doc/doxygen_instructions.rst

 Doxygen Instructions
 ********************

-This section constains instructions on how to use Doxygen with Drake.
+This section contains instructions on how to use `Doxygen <http://www.stack.nl/~dimitri/doxygen/>`_ with Drake.

 .. _doxygen-style-guide:

 Doxygen Style Guide
 ===================

-Comming soon.
+Coming soon.
 See issue
 `#2051 <https://github.com/RobotLocomotion/drake/issues/2051>`_.

 .. _doxygen-generation: